-The Computer Science Department at UGA has several faculty whose research areas are in cybersecurity and privacy.
-To foster collaboration among these faculty and coordinate related academic courses, the Computer Science Department at UGA has established an Institute for Cybersecurity and Privacy (ICSP), which has been named a National Center of Academic Excellence in Cybersecurity Research by the National Security Agency and Department of Homeland Security.
+The School of Computing at UGA has several faculty whose research areas are in cybersecurity and privacy.
+To foster collaboration among these faculty and coordinate related academic courses, the School of Computing at UGA has established an Institute for Cybersecurity and Privacy (ICSP), which has been named a National Center of Academic Excellence in Cybersecurity Research by the National Security Agency and Department of Homeland Security.

 Program Description and Objectives